p-dirac/HTML5-REST-Jakarta/README.md

 Sample data is stored with the MySql database and accessed with JDBC queries.

 See HTML5-REST-Jakarta-Overview.pdf for more information.
+This project is free and open source.

 Keywords: HTML5, Javascript, web components, fetch, REST, json, Jakarta, mysql, JDBC, join